statichunt/statichunt/content/themes/next-hext.md

 author_link: https://dewcodes.com/
 author_twitter: DewDots
 date: 2022-09-21T00:00:00.000Z
-description: A web hosting template made using nextjs
+description: Hext is a free web hosting template that is clean, light weight, fast, and completely responsive.
+It is developed with Nextjs and React.
+It is a comprehensive web hosting business template.
 ssg:
   - Next
 css: